 Meet David Cooper, a photography director and illustrator with over 18 years experience in creative art direction and production of editorial illustration and photography.
-David will be a Kids Category Judge for our Spotlight Awards for Photographic Excellence.
-Currently, he works as the photo editor at Parents Magazine.
+David was a Kids Category Judge for our Spotlight Awards in 2018 and will be judging the Sports category in 2019 as photo director for Health Magazine.
 He is well-versed in celebrity cover, beauty, fashion, kids, food and soft-good shoots.
 From sketching concepts to sourcing photographic talent both domestically and internationally he enjoys every aspect of creating a visual narrative.
 We talked to David to find out where he gets this inspiration from, what does he look for in photographers and more.

-Production Paradise: What does your role as Photo Director at Parents entail?
+Production Paradise: What does your role as Photo Director entail?

 David Cooper: In a nutshell, my role is to collaborate with the art and photo teams to create visually stimulating, on brand imagery that will communicate our stories quickly and effectively while balancing issue budgets.

 Production Paradise: You have ample experience in photography.
 What is it about kids photography in particular that interests you, and attracted you to work in this field?